Need rental assistance?

 If eligible and given a motel stay, you will need to come to the closest office the next business day.

-We offer limited one-time assistance for clients who qualify for a Birth Certificate and or identification.
-Availability for non-homeless will vary depending on funding.
+We offer limited one-time assistance for clients who qualify for a birth certificate and/or identification.
 Clients must come in and talk to a case manager in person.

-We offer clothing and furniture vouchers to clients who quality for the service.
-The purpose of the clothing vouchers is to help our clients prepare for work and or a job interview.
-If you have a job lined up or a job interview, please come talk to one of our case managers.
-Verification of employment is required.
+We offer clothing and furniture vouchers to clients who qualify for these services.
+Clothing vouchers are intended to help clients prepare for work and/or job interviews.
+If you have a job lined up or an upcoming interview, please speak with one of our case managers.
+Verification of employment will be required.
+Furniture and household goods vouchers are available on a case-by-case basis for those moving into permanent housing.
+A copy of a current lease is required.
+Community Action does not provide pick-up or delivery services